Evaluating perturbation robustness of generative systems that use COBOL code inputs: Experimental results

 \subsection{Benchmark Construction}

-We demonstrate our perturbation pipeline on a COBOL-to-Java (C2J) code translation system \cite{froimovich2025quality}, on the genapp21 dataset described there.
-The C2J system conducts translation at the level of \textit{paragraphs} extracted from a source corpus of COBOL programs.
-The genapp21 dataset $\mathbf{X}$ consists of $N=22$ paragraphs $(X_1,\dots,X_{22})$ extracted from 9 COBOL programs.
+We demonstrate our perturbation pipeline on a COBOL-to-Java (C2J) code translation system \cite{froimovich2025quality}, on the \textit{genapp21} dataset described there.\footnote{The perturbation pipeline was also performed on \textit{cblstmts}, a larger internally-curated dataset of 21 programs containing 244 paragraphs, that attempts to cover all clause and sub-clause variations of the COBOL language.} The C2J system conducts translation at the level of \textit{paragraphs} extracted from a source corpus of COBOL programs.
+The \textit{genapp21} dataset $\mathbf{X}$ consists of $N=22$ paragraphs $(X_1,\dots,X_{22})$ extracted from 9 COBOL programs.
 The analysis ignores any additional paragraphs in the program corpus that are not extracted for evaluation.

 Our pipeline creates perturbed \textit{full programs}; in the C2J task, only the relevant paragraphs and their variants are extracted, but for other tasks, such as code explanation, the full program may be used.
 We create a robustness benchmark dataset expanded from the extracted paragraphs, as illustrated in Table~\ref{tab:perturbed_table}.
 For each program, $R_r\geq 1$ renaming and $R_s\geq 1$ syntactic variants are created.